weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 If you're looking for a starting point for values, we would advise an `efConstruction` of `128`, `maxConnections` of `32`, and `ef` of `64`.
 :::

+This is a change

-Note that the vector index type only specifies how the vectors of data objects are *indexed* and this is used for data retrieval and similarity search.
-How the data vectors are determined (which numbers the vectors contain) is specified by the `"vectorizer"` parameter which points to a [module](/developers/weaviate/modules/index.md) such as `"text2vec-contextionary"` (or to `"none"` if you want to import your own vectors).
+numbers the vectors contain) is specified by the `"vectorizer"` parameter which points to a [module](/developers/weaviate/modules/index.md) such as `"text2vec-contextionary"` (or to `"none"` if you want to import your own vectors).
 Learn more about all parameters in the data schema [here](/developers/weaviate/configuration/schema-configuration.md).

 ## Inverted index